ajstewartlang/MSci_Reproducible_Data_Science/README.md

 Slides for my 2019/20 MSci Reproducible Data Science unit.
 Click on the __'Clone or download'__ button in the top right to download a zipped version of this repository.

-Classes start __Friday November 8th__ and run until December 13th.
-They are every Friday from 1100-1300 and 1400-1600 in Stopford PC Cluster 3.
+Classes start __Friday November 8th__ and run until __Friday December 13th__. the morning sessions is 1100-1300 and the afternoon session is 1400-1600 in Stopford PC Cluster 3.

 Each folder contains the slides in .pdf format, R scripts, all the data, and the worksheets associated with each of the 6 workshops.